HVAC News Roundup – October 2020

 Thanks for joining our commercial HVAC news roundup for October 2020.

-A lot happened in this month, including the EPA pre-publushing a new SNAP Notice and several states, including Washington, Massachusetts, Colorado, and Maryland, having updates in regards to their HFC refrigerant regulations.
+A lot happened in this month, including the EPA pre-publishing a new SNAP Notice and several states, including Washington, Massachusetts, Colorado, and Maryland, having updates in regards to their HFC refrigerant regulations for environmental sustainability.

 Let’s get started.